tristan-oa/ALU-in-VHDL/README.md

 # Building an ALU using VHDL

 The VHDL programming language was used to construct a simple ALU.
-This was the last of 4 practicals for [CCE1013: Computer Logic 1](https://www.um.edu.mt/courses/studyunit/CCE1013), a course forming part of my BSc Computer Science.
+This was the last of 4 practicals for [CCE1013: Computer Logic 1](https://www.um.edu.mt/courses/studyunit/CCE1013), a course forming part of my B.Sc. in Computer Science.

 The Arithmetic Logic Unit created can be seen below.